xian-network/docs/src/contracts/modules/random-stdlib.md

 # random Standard Library

-`random` is a pseudorandom number generator that derives a deterministic seed state from the current block number and block height.
+`random` is a pseudorandom number generator that derives a deterministic seed state from the current block number and block hash.
 In Contracting, these environment variables are not automatically supplied.
 The `ContractingClient` also does not current have support for this feature, so you will have to automatically update your environment with a block height and hash that you would like to use.

 Simply do the following:
 ```python